effyli/lm-kbc/README.md

 - [ ] “It would be helpful to refer to Fig. 1, while describing the methodology.”
 - [ ] “You mention hyperparameter tuning in the Figure, but never mention that again in text.
 Is this not done in the end?”
 - [ ] “An ablation study for the Wikidata context would be interesting.
 Does this actually improve the results?”
-- [ ] “Why are the numbers for the 0-shot results identical to the other results for GPT-4?
+- [x] “Why are the numbers for the 0-shot results identical to the other results for GPT-4?
 Maybe wrong results in the table?”
+[Anthony]
 - [ ] “”““In our experiments, we observe that both demonstrated examples and additional knowledge of the entities play a crucial role in enhancing a model’s understanding and generation.” -I actually do not see this in the experiments.
 Would be helpful to connect this conclusion to the actual results.”“”
-- [ ] "You could mention in abstract and/or intro that this submission scored 2nd best in track 2"
+- [x] "You could mention in abstract and/or intro that this submission scored 2nd best in track 2" [Effy]
-- [ ] "Abstract: Suggested citation format for the challenge (instead of footnote): @article{lmkbc2023, title={LM-KBC: Knowledge base construction from pre-trained language models, Semantic Web Challenge @ ISWC}, author={Singhania, Sneha and Kalo, Jan-Christoph and Razniewski, Simon and Pan, Jeff Z.}, journal={CEUR-WS}, url={https://lm-kbc.github.io/challenge2023/}, year={2023} }"
+- [x] "Abstract: Suggested citation format for the challenge (instead of footnote): @article{lmkbc2023, title={LM-KBC: Knowledge base construction from pre-trained language models, Semantic Web Challenge @ ISWC}, author={Singhania, Sneha and Kalo, Jan-Christoph and Razniewski, Simon and Pan, Jeff Z.}, journal={CEUR-WS}, url={https://lm-kbc.github.io/challenge2023/}, year={2023} }"
-- [ ] "Abstract: "background KB" confused me initially, e.g., whether a new background KB is constructed.
+- [x] "Abstract: "background KB" confused me initially, e.g., whether a new background KB is constructed.
 Perhaps more specific would be "constraints and descriptions of the relations"?"
-- [ ] "Last paragraph of Section 1: Odd tense change within first 2 sentences."
+- [x] "Last paragraph of Section 1: Odd tense change within first 2 sentences."
 - [ ] "Related work: "As one of their ablations, they also ..." (and following sentence) - not well comprehensible, maybe expand?"
-- [ ] "3.1 "wikidata identifies" -> "Wikidata identifiers""
+- [x] "3.1 "wikidata identifies" -> "Wikidata identifiers"" [Effy]
 - [ ] "Figure 1 is nice.
 What would be even greater though, would be a walk-through with concrete examples."
 - [ ] "4.1 third paragraph: An illustration of an example prompt, with highlight for the different conceptual parts, would much improve readibility."
 - [ ] "4.2.2 last two sentences: I don't understand well - what does the number of relation matter for variation?
 Isn't variation inside on relation enough (e.g., very different object set sizes, and values)?"
 - [ ] "4.3: I found the title slightly confusing (expecting something more general than happened).
 It seems what really happens is that more information on the properties is provided (and not on the subject, as the AT&T example made me at first believe)."
-- [ ] ""it's" - style (2x in paper)"
+- [x] ""it's" - style (2x in paper)" [Effy]
 - [ ] ""the prompt is available in Github" - I'd suggest to add it to the paper to make it more self-contained"
 - [ ] ""by finding related information to the given subject" - should it be "...given relation"?"
 - [ ] "What is the significance of 4.4?
 How much performance does it add?"